cwise24/snopsy/docs/module3/4_jinja2.rst

 Within a j2 template

-This example (thanks to Forrest Crenshaw @F5) is used to loop through all our pool members from inventory and add them to the Virtual Server
+This example (thanks to Forrest Crenshaw @F5 on `Linklight <https://ansible.github.io/workshops/exercises/ansible_f5/>`_) is used to loop through all our pool members from inventory and add them to the Virtual Server

 ::